 In contrast to German family foundations, foreign family foundations are not liable to the "substitute inheritance tax".
 However, the income of a foreign family foundation may be added to the personal income of the founder or the beneficiaries if they are liable to German tax.
 This does not apply to family foundations that are resident in a Member State of the EU or the EEA if the following is assured:

-- the foundation's property is separated legally and actually from the founder and the beneficiaries; and - a treaty regarding mutual administrative assistance exists between Germany and the state in which the foundation has its residence. - These conditions must be satisfied cumulatively.
+the foundation's property is separated legally and actually from the founder and the beneficiaries; and a treaty regarding mutual administrative assistance exists between Germany and the state in which the foundation has its residence.